How to Manage Large Brain Imaging Experiments

 Experiment 3: Downstream Analysis: All in one plot

-Now, it’s time to plot a lot of experiments in a big way.
+Now, it’s time to summarize many experiment runs in a way that is easy to inspect.
 For all pairs of atlases, including one and all-way OT, to get there.
 Let’s say we need one plot for a specific task that shows how well it predicts IQ when optimal transport is used on all other atlases.
 We’ll need eight different plots to do this for all of our other tasks.
 We decided to use dot plots where the y-axis is the source, and the x-axis is the performance for the given task and the target.
-This way, we can see how well we did overall.
+This makes it easy to compare settings without opening many separate plots.

 18